sprout-uci/APEX/README.md

 10- On the left menu of the PROJECT MANAGER click "Run Synthesis", select execution parameters (e.g, number of CPUs used for synthesis) according to your PC's capabilities.

 11- If synthesis succeeds, you will be prompted with the next step to "Run Implementation".
-You need not to "Run Implementation" if you only want to run Simulation.
+You *do not* to "Run Implementation" if you only want simulate VAPE.
-Otherwise, if your purpose is to deploy VAPE on an FPGA, you need to select "Run Implementation" and wait until this process completes (typically takes around 1 hour).
+"Run implementation" is only necessary if your purpose is to deploy VAPE on an FPGA.
 If you want to deploy VAPE on an FPGA, continue following the instructions on [Deploying VAPE on Basys3 FPGA].
-If you want to simulate VAPE on VIVADO tools, continue following the instructions on [Running VAPE on Vivado Simulation Tools].
+If you want to simulate VAPE using VIVADO sim-tools, continue following the instructions on [Running VAPE on Vivado Simulation Tools].

 #### Running VAPE on Vivado Simulation Tools